Alpha School places high value on the importance of developing a love of learning in each child.

 The Social Studies Curriculum is based on linking and generating knowledge through an understanding of geography, economics, sociology, history, and citizenship.
 The curriculum connects the past and present to expand a student's knowledge and perspective.
 The core content is taught as well as study and test-taking skills, through interactive activities, concrete examples, and skill lessons.
 Creative ways of teaching develops a student's understanding of their relationships with their environment.
 Music, art, and literature are integrated into lessons to bring history alive.

-The physical education program for students in pre-k through 3rd grade includes a weekly swimming class.
+The physical education program for students in K through 3rd grade includes a weekly swimming class.
 Students are taught swim strokes, breathing techniques, pool entry skills, and water safety.

 The Mathematics Curriculum focuses on conceptual understanding, procedural fluency, strategic competence, adaptive reasoning, and productive disposition for mathematical proficiency.
 This is accomplished through basic math, mental math, and advanced math that not only challenges the student, but also produces confident problem solvers.